bucko909/westerley_rgt_results/README.md

 # Westerley VR RGT Results Scraper

-Scraper for rgtdb to get results for Westerley VR competition
+Scraper for rgtdb to get results for Westerley VR competition.

 Actual output data is in [out](out/).